Popular Socorro liveaboards Explore all liveaboards

 SAN BENEDICTO: The most popular area for coming up and close with Giant Pacific Manta Rays, there is a famous cleaning station named The Boiler.
 You are bound to see multiple, curious Mantas with a wingspan up to 8m (24ft).

 SOCORRO ISLAND: The most popular of the four islands, and it is a paradise for pelagics.
-From January till March you can swim with Dolphins, from January till April there are thousands of Humpback whales in their breeding season and throughout the year there are numerous Manta Rays and sharks; Silky, Galapagos, white tip and silver tip sharks.
+From January till March you can swim with Dolphins, from January till April there are thousands of Humpback whales in their breeding season and throughout the year there are numerous Manta Rays and sharks; Silky, Galapagos, white tip and silvertip sharks.

 ROCA PARTIDA: The smallest island of the four, this is a pinnacle which attracts large schools of Jacks and Tuna, the small crevices inhabit many smaller species and at around 13m (40ft) there are caves which inhabit multiple sharks.
 A real diverse ecosystem.

 CLARION ISLAND: an island made up of three volcanic peaks, it has its own Angelfish named after the island, the Clarion Angelfish is often seen cleaning the large pelagic species.
-From January till April you will see the Humpback whales swim past here as well.
+From January until April you will see the Humpback whales swim past here as well.

 Top Tips For Divers

-Socorro is a more advanced diving area as sometimes there are strong currents and big waves, and most dive spots are quite deep, however, each liveaboard has their own minimum dive experience level, most expect having your Advanced Open water with at least 50 logged dives, but there are a few which only need you to have your Open Water and no minimum logged dives.
+Socorro is a more advanced diving area as sometimes there are strong currents and big waves, and most dive spots are quite deep, however, each liveaboard has their own minimum dive experience level, most expect you to have your Advanced Open water with at least 50 logged dives, but there are a few which only need you to have your Open Water and no minimum logged dives.
 Please always check this before booking and it is important to remember your dive logs/logbooks.
 It is possible to rent equipment but it will be more comfortable yourself to use your own gear, so if possible bring that with.
-With the large diversity of marine life you will have the chance to see, it would be completely worth it to bring an underwater camera, to capture the memories.
+With the large diversity of marine life, you will have the chance to see, it would be completely worth it to bring an underwater camera, to capture the memories.

-The main language is Spanish, however English is widely spoken all around the country and on the liveaboards.
+The main language is Spanish, however, English is widely spoken all around the country and on the liveaboards.
 The currency is the Mexican Peso and you can easily exchange all popular currencies such as US dollars and Euros etc.

 The plug is the same plug as the US; two flat prongs with the standard voltage being 127V.
 Please remember to bring an adaptor for all your electrics if you are not coming from the US.